DanielFlockhart/Molecular-Generation/README.md

 # Molecular Generation With Variational Auto Encoding and Generative Adversarial Neworks
-Developer Notes : This Project Is a work in progress
+Developer Notes :
+- This Project Is a work in progress
+- Data has been preprocessed for use with machine learning.
+It is not included in this repo as it is 500mb+

 ## Features